Ice-mourne/Clarity/README.md

-# Stopping all work on this project most likely indefinitely
+# Suspending all work on this project likely indefinitely (unless something changes)
 - Why? well...
 - Making description for perks is way to much for me i hate doing that and its big part of extension with out them i don't see point in continuing
 - I have asked if anyone wants to help me with this many times but no one was willing to do it